ZBEdge is a suite of integrated digital and robotic technologies, built to unlock data-powered insights across the continuum of care.

 M. Anderson*, D. Van Andel*, J. Foran, I. Mance, E. Arnold.
 Orthopaedic Proceedings Vol. 103-B, No. SUPP_9, Published online 15 June 2021.

-Key Takeaways: mymobility enables remote gait quality measurements
+Key Takeaway: mymobility enables remote gait quality measurements

 The purpose of this study was to assess the recovery of gait quality following primary total hip and knee arthroplasty using a smart-phone based care management platform.
 The recovery curves reflect previous curves captured by traditional gait analysis methods as well as functional and patient reported outcome scores.
 Capturing real-world gait quality metrics through the phone may provide further insights into objective recovery data not captured by traditional in-clinic assessments.